 Federal Government Closes $80M Sale of Historic Pennsylvania Avenue Landmark

-The federal government has officially completed the $80 million sale of the Old Post Office building, a 114-year-old landmark located at 1100 Pennsylvania Avenue NW.
-According to Bisnow, the transaction transfers the historic 263,000-square-foot property—widely recognized for housing the Trump International Hotel—from U.S. ownership to private hands.
+The federal government has officially completed the $80 million sale of the Old Post Office building, a roughly 127-year-old landmark located at 1100 Pennsylvania Avenue NW.
+According to Bisnow, the transaction transfers the historic property—now operating as the Waldorf Astoria Washington, D.C.—from U.S. ownership to private hands.
 The deal represents one of the highest-profile Washington D.C. asset sales of the year.

 Key Details